Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Required Landlord Disclosures in Texas

-According to Texas law, landlords must provide their tenants with specific information before they sign the lease.
-They are as follows under the Texas landlord tenant law:
+Owners must provide people who live in their units with specific information before they sign.
+They are as follows under the landlord-tenant law:

 • Disclosure on the use of lead-based paint.
-Under federal law, landlords must warn their tenant about the use of lead-based paint and its potential health hazards.
+Under federal law, owners must warn their renters about the use of lead-based paint and its potential health hazards.
 This is required if the unit you are renting out was built before 1978.

-• Disclosure of certain information in the lease.
+• Disclosure of certain information.
 You must provide the tenant with additional information, such as security deposit refunds, electric service interruption, right to repairs, late fees, and parking and towing rules.

 • Disclosure on utilities.
 If you agree to provide and pay for gas, water, or electric services, you’ll become liable for any inconveniences that may occur.
 For instance, if the utility company cuts off the gas supply to your Austin, TX tenant because of an unpaid bill.